Skip to content

 Purpose

 The largest portion of housework is picking things up and the largest proportion of those things are laundry and trash.
 Neither need to be handled carefully, and simply dropping them in a bin is all we really require.
-Why wait for humanoid robots that have 99 DOFs and cost as much as cars when we could have this now?
-We don't have to wait at all.
+Other robots targeted at household chores have either humanoid form or the "arm on self propelled cart" form and both of these face navigation problems and cost a lot more.

 Capabilities

-Stringman can autonomously pick up small objects and drop them in a bin or into a pile in a predetermined location.
-More advanced autonomous classification of objects is still in development, but it is just a matter of fine tuning YOLOv8 on appropriate data.
+Stringman can pick up small objects and drop them in a bin or into a pile in a predetermined location.
+More advanced autonomous classification of objects is still in development.
+Example actions can be recorded with the LeRobot platform and used to train policies for autonomous operation.

 Physical Architecture

 Every anchor is equipped with a camera so we have four views of the work area from which to locate the robot components and the potential items of clutter to be picked up.
 The images are served by a process that allows only one client at a time, and the control software on your desktop PC is that client.
-Everything occurs locally with no cloud interaction.
+Everything occurs locally and no cloud interaction will ever occur without your explicit permission.

-On the gripper, we use one servo to reel the gripper up and down the vertical line, and one to open and close a pair of fingers. the fingers are linked by a spur gear which moves them apart symmetrically.
-Though our use case does not demand that we handle objects with care, the fingers have pressure sensors in order to assist the software in determining if something was picked up.
+On the gripper, we use one servo to reel the gripper up and down the vertical line, and one to open and close a pair of fingers. the fingers are linked by helical spur gears which move them apart symmetrically.
+Though stringman's current generation of gripper is not intended for picking up delicate objects, the fingers have pressure sensors in order to assist the software in determining if something was picked up.
 The gripper is also equipped with a BNO085 IMU and a camera.

-Power delivery to the gripper is done by having one of the lines be a wire running through slip rings.
-I've tried to choose the smallest and strongest wire possible to minmize weight and visibility. having the gripper hard wired to power means greater payload capacity, not having to deal with any charging process, and even cheaper shipping.
+Power delivery to the gripper is done by having one of the lines be a power wire running through slip rings.
+Having the gripper hard wired to power means greater payload capacity, not having to deal with any charging process, and even cheaper shipping.
+This wire has to simulteneously have low friction, low weight, low visibility, low memory, high tensile strength, and adequate conductance.
+To meet those needs I have combined FEP coated 30 AWG conductors with braided fishing line using a counter-rotating wire twisting machine.

 Software Architecture

-The robot components each contain a Raspiberry pi zero 2w, but only just enough to stream the video to the control panel software running on your desktop PC.
-The job of the control panel is to process the images from all camera angles, determine the positon of the robot, the positions of potential targets and send line lengths to the anchor spool motors.
+The robot components each contain a Raspiberry Pi Zero 2w, to control motors, read sensors, and stream video to the control panel software running on your desktop PC.
+The job of the control panel is to process the images from all camera angles, determine the positon of the robot, the positions of potential targets, compite line lengths and send them to the anchor spool motors.

 Cost